I’ve got one word for you:

 Tracking the time spent in-app helps you understand more about the value your app is giving your users.
 If they’re in the app for only a few minutes, when you know they need to spend at least 12-15 minutes, it means something needs your attention.

 This action could also indicate that users have found another way of using your product in a useful way, but you weren’t aware of it yet.
-This survey template can help you continuously receive product feedback to keep pace with their needs and understand the user’s experience.

 4. Feature Usage

 This metric is full of valuable customer insights you don’t want to lose.

 Most products have various customer profiles they appeal too, with features designed to help all of them.
 However, some features will be used more by some than by others.

 For example, ActiveCampaign is an email marketing tool with many features and attracts users of all business types and sizes.